Peter Marinus Thomsen

-P. Marie Thomsen (c.1814 – after 1889) was a pioneering Norwegian photographer who together with Christian Olsen (1813–1898) opened a photographic studio in Christiania (now Oslo) in May 1859.
-By 1865, she had dissolved her partnership with Olsen.
-That year she left her studio and her archives to Mimi Frellsen who had earlier served an apprenticeship with her.
+Peter Marinus Thomsen (7 March 1832 – 30 March 1871) was a pioneering Norwegian photographer who, together with Christian Olsen (1813–1898) opened a photographic studio in Christiania (now Oslo) in May 1859.
+By 1865, he had dissolved his partnership with Olsen.
+That year he left his studio and his archives to Mimi Frellsen who had earlier served an apprenticeship with him.